manzanillo/smerge/README.md

 Both xmlBlocker js and the post back button js are watched by django for changes and rebuild the xml part for the snap file on start of django or on a hot reload trigger.
 Therefore if you want to change these code parts, just edit the js files inside `./snapmerge/static/snap/` while django is running.

 To add more files apart from python files to the django auto watch, register them inside the `app.py` files `extra_reload_files` list and add a builder if needed to the `ready` function.

+### Django compress error in browser
+The npm packages for Django are installed in the toplevel folder, therefore when you start django inside another folder (i.e. not with the path ./snapmerge/manage.py), it won't be able to resolve the wanted packages and throws an error on template render.

+### Snap integration in React
+Don't be as stupid as we were and put multiple Snap instances in a resizable slider component.
+Snap is not happy with this and requires full reloads to handle right scales and ratios.
+Therefore the mess in the diff view.
+Just use a static frame or anything else :D.

 --------------